-They also take their cut directly out of this.
+They also take their cut directly out of the 65% for the rest of the book.
 If you set those terms on IngramSpark, you would get around $3.00 royalty per copy sold, but with CreateSpace you get about $0.95 cents.

-Either way, CreateSpace and KDP still have more options and is the winner of this category.
-Though, if you are actually planning to publish more than one book, I would highly recommend buying directly from Bowker and owning your ISBN rather than using either company.
+Either way, CreateSpace and KDP still have more options than IngramSpark does.
+Though, if you are actually planning to publish more than one book, I would highly recommend buying directly from Bowker and owning your ISBNs rather than using either company to get tehm.
 You can get ten ISBNs for the price of two there, and you can buy larger packages to save a lot of money down the line.

 What should you do?